Life-and-Crypto/About-the-Life-and-Crypto/README.md

 # 25/12/2024

-We launched a validator on the Sentinel network.
+We launched a validator on the Sentinel network and Juno network.

 # -RU